enspiral-dev-academy/community/code-of-conduct.md

 ## Purpose

-A primary goal of Open Source and Feelings is to be safe, inclusive, and welcoming to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of Enspiral Dev Academy is to be safe, inclusive, and welcoming to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, gender identity, gender expression, sexual orientation, ability, physical appearance, body size, socioeconomic status, race, age, or religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in Open Source and Feelings to help us create safe and positive experiences for everyone.
+We invite all those who participate in Enspiral Dev Academy to help us create safe and positive experiences for everyone.

 ## Open Citizenship